 Why Does Your Conversion Rate Matter?

-Your conversion rate represents the percentage of website visitors who complete a desired action, such as purchasing a product, signing up for a newsletter, or requesting a service.
-A higher conversion rate means more value from your existing traffic, translating directly into increased revenue.
+Your conversion rate is one of the most important metrics for any website—it represents the percentage of visitors who take a desired action, whether that’s purchasing a product, signing up for a newsletter, or requesting a service.
+A higher conversion rate means you’re getting more value from your existing traffic, directly translating into increased revenue and stronger business performance.

 Common Reasons for Conversion Rate Drop-Offs